AbhishekNadar1891/job-portal-scraper/README.md

 ## SQLite Database

 The SQLite database stores job listings while preventing duplicate entries using the job URL as a unique identifier.

+Incremental scraping is supported through SQLite.
+The `link` field is stored as unique, so jobs already present in `jobs.db` are ignored on later runs.
+CSV, JSON, and Excel files are regenerated for each run.

 Stored fields: